Restoration

 What does the monument depict?

-This impressive monument next to the altar was erected by Dame Bridget Tyrrill, Sir Thomas’ third wife, after his death.
+This impressive monument next to the altar was erected by Dame Bridget Tyrrill, Sir Thomas’ third wife, after his death in 1671.
 It’s said to depict how Sir Thomas died, sitting with his wife in the window seat of their home, slumping gentle sideways on cushions.